Hatsune Miku: Appearances in other media

+In 2012, a collaboration between Louis Vuitton, Marc Jacobs and Hatsune Miku was produced in promotion of an opera titled The End, where Vocaloids take the place of all human actors.
+The opera debuted in December 2012 at the Yamaguchi Center for Arts and Media.

 In 2014, Korg introduced "Miku Stomp", a guitar effects unit that emulates the sound of Miku's voice.
 "Tell Your World" by Livetune, which features her as a featured artist, appears in Japan's Just Dance Wii U. In 2015, "Ievan Polkka" was announced to appear in Just Dance 2016 along with a dancer whose outfit is exactly like Miku's.
 On July 23, 2015, Miku was announced as a DLC character in Persona 4: Dancing All Night, a video game released in 2015 for the PlayStation Vita and developed by Atlus.
 On November 26, 2015, Miku became a collaboration idol for the second update of the 2016 series of the Aikatsu! arcade game.
-Several cards containing Hatsune Miku uniforms were also included for the update.
-In 2016, a remix of "Ievan Polkka" appeared on an LG G5 commercial.
-"PoPiPo" was announced to appear in Just Dance 2017 also with a dancer whose resembles Miku.
-Then, "Love Ward" by OSTER project was also announced to appear in Just Dance 2018 with the same Miku-resembling dancer.
-In March 2017, Miku was introduced as a playable character in the mobile game '#COMPASS'.
-In fall 2017, Hatsune Miku was added as a playable character in PriPara.
-"Love Ward" and "PoPiPo" are still available in future Just Dance games as part of Ubisoft's Just Dance Unlimited service for Just Dance 2016 onwards.
+Several cards containing Hatsune Miku uniforms were included in the update.
+In 2016, a remix of "Ievan Polkka" appeared in an LG G5 commercial.
+"PoPiPo" was announced to appear in Just Dance 2017 with a dancer who resembles Miku.
+Then, "Love Ward" by OSTER project was announced to appear in Just Dance 2018 with the same Miku-resembling dancer.
+In March 2017, Miku was introduced as a playable character in the mobile game #COMPASS.
+In the fall of 2017, Hatsune Miku was added as a playable character in PriPara.
+"Love Ward" and "PoPiPo" are still available in the future Just Dance games as part of Ubisoft's Just Dance Unlimited service for Just Dance 2016 onwards.
+In 2016, the incremental dating sim Crush Crush featured a character based on Hatsune Miku, "Alpha Prelude", as a romanceable love interest.